vmware-samples/vcenter-event-broker-appliance/docs/kb/intro-functions.md

 - must not conflict with an existing function
 - should not contain special characters, e.g. "$" or "/"
 - should represent the intent of the function, e.g. "tag" or "tagging"

+`app: veba-ui`: The Kubernetes label that is required for the VMware Event Broker Appliance UI to display a manually deployed Knative Service

 `vmware-functions`: The Kubernetes namespace to deploy all functions to.
 By default, this is `vmware-functions` which is automatically created as part of the VMware Event Broker Appliance setup.